simerplaha/Actor/README.md

 not require message serialisation.

-`WiredActor`s can be created on any `class`  instance or `object` where functions can be directly invoked on a class instance.
+`WiredActor`s can be created on any `class`  instance or `object` where functions can be sent and invoked as messages on Actors.

 Functions can also be scheduled similar to message scheduling in `Actor`s.
 See following example code.